 The Food and Drug Administration approved this kind of treatment for refractory (treatment-resistant) depression in 2008.

 Study participants completed written measures of grief, perceived stress, and symptoms of depression.
-They also provided morning saliva samples to measure TNF-alpha, a substance associated with inflammation and chronic disease.
+They also provided morning saliva samples to measure TNF-alpha.

-The caregivers collectively reported levels of grief comparable to that of individuals who have lost a loved one.
+The caregivers collectively reported levels of grief comparable to that of individuals who had lost a loved one.
 That grief was not associated with TNF-alpha or inflammation in general.
 However, higher levels of TNF-alpha were found in those caregivers who reported high levels of blame and anger associated with their grief.

 High levels of TNF-alpha are related to a variety of inflammatory-related health issues, and may be an important indicator of which caregivers may be at risk for developing chronic health problems such as heart disease.